Theodor02/Immortalis-WIP/README.md

 # Immortalis-WIP
-WIP Schema with a horror twist.
+WIP Nutscript Schema with a horror twist.
+Thanks to the nutscript developers for making nutscript and thanks to the makers of the plugins.